πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Unused

-Since int uses 4 bytes, the next variable is placed 4 addresses later.
-Memory is allocated contiguously, sized according to the type.
+Because an int takes 4 bytes, the next variable lands 4 addresses later.
+Memory is allocated contiguously, with sizing determined by each variable's type.

 Regular variable